 What do I need the Generator for?

-The generator can be used to provide 120 volt power to the RV when you are going down the road or when you are “Boondocking” (camping in a remote area where there is no electrical hookup for the RV).
+The generator can be used to provide power to the RV when you are going down the road or when you are “Boondocking” (camping in a remote area where there is no electrical hookup for the RV).

-When the generator is running it provides 120 volt current to the electrical appliances and 120 volt electric outlets in the RV so you can plug in things such as computers, hair dryers, coffee makers, etc. A built in generator gets its fuel from the RV's fuel tank.
+When the generator is running it provides current to the electrical appliances and electric outlets in the RV so you can plug in things such as computers, hair dryers, coffee makers, etc. A built in generator gets its fuel from the RV's fuel tank.
 How much fuel a generator uses depends on the size of the generator and the load that you put on the generator.
 If you are running a lot of electrical appliances and the air conditioners on the RV it will use more fuel.
 A good rule of thumb is that a generator will use about 1 gallon of fuel per hour of operation.

 Our generators will shut down automatically when you get to around a 1/4 tank of fuel in the RV's fuel tank.
 This is so that you will still be able to drive the RV and it will not completely empty the fuel tank.
 Depending on the size of the RV the fuel tank can hold from 50 gallons to well over 100 gallons of fuel.

 Turning on and shutting off the generator is easy.
 The RVs have a switch on the Panel.
 You can use this switch to start and stop the generator.
 Depending on the type of motorhome you are renting, there may be other generator switches located throughout the RV.
 The generator itself also has a start and stop switch on it in case the remote switches fail.

 SAFETY TIP: Always make sure the generator is shut off when you are filling the RV with fuel.

 The noise the generator makes varies by the size and manufacturer of the generator.
 In most cases when you are going down the road, you will not notice the generator sound.